mekibihon/ErrorsAssesment/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+Smart contract that implements the require(), assert() and revert() statements.

 ## Getting Started